UrNA1VE/DataStructure-Algorithm/README.md

 # DataStructure-Algorithm

-This is the collection of my own solutions to problems on Leetcode.
+This is the collection of my own solutions (in C++, Java and Python) to data structure & algorithm problems on Leetcode.